-For example, you might want to categorise your WordPress member directory by local area.
-You could create a category, tag or taxonomy for each geographical area.
+For example, you might want to categorize your WordPress member directory by local area.
+You could create a category, tag, or taxonomy for each geographical area.
 An 'Area' filter could appear above the member directory so that users can filter the table for members in a specific area.

-These 3 ways of organising content in WordPress are quite similar.
-To be honest it's not that important which you use, but here are some tips to help you decide between them:
+These 3 ways of organizing content in WordPress are quite similar.
+To be honest, it's not that important which you use, but here are some tips to help you decide between them:

-- Categories - Use WordPress categories as the primary way of organising your member directory plugin.
+- Categories - Use WordPress categories as the primary way of organizing your member directory plugin.
 All members should come under one or more categories.

 - Tags - Tags are labels that provide extra information about your members.
 They're optional and members can have no tags or several.

-- Custom Taxonomies - Use these for additional categorisation that you want to use in the WordPress member directory.
-For example if you're using your main categories for geographical area then you might want custom taxonomies for any other ways you want to categorise your members.
+- Custom Taxonomies - Use these for additional categorization that you want to use in the WordPress member directory.
+For example, if you're using your main categories for the geographical area then you might want custom taxonomies for any other ways you want to categorize your members.

 You can create tags when you add the members later, but you need to add the categories and custom taxonomies now.